rickvg/RC3-Fall-CTF-2016-write-ups/Write-up-logmein/README.md

 ```

 This if-statement defines, the string length of s (input string) may not be lower than the string length of v8.
-The length of string s should remain above or equal to 17.
+The length of string s should remain greater than or equal to 17.
 Why 17?
 One character, the double quote, was escaped using a backslash.
 So, the backslash does not count as a character.

 Second if-statement
 ```